 Halfway between the Old Town and the beach, Ba Le market holds all the cooking ingredients you would want, delicious local eateries with vendors that won’t try to rip you off (as much as in the Central Market) and the most relaxed people watching you can do in any of the markets of Hoi An.

-Ba Le Market is located in the residential area of Cam Chau, a popular home for expats who are looking for a more local and authentic Vietnamese experience in Hoi An.
-If you’re coming from the Old Town, turn right at Le Thanh Tong road, and you’ll see the market to your right just a few metres ahead.
+Ba Le Market is located in the residential area of Cam Chau.
+A popular home for expats looking for a more local and authentic Vietnamese experience in Hoi An.
+If you’re coming from the Old Town, turn right at Le Thanh Tong road.
+You’ll see the market to your right just a few metres ahead.

-This is the cheapest grocery shopping you can do in Hoi An, where you’ll be able to buy all sorts of fruits, vegetables, fresh seafood (early morning and at around 4 pm), meat and poultry.
-The local experience comes at the price of you having to pantomime your way through your shopping as almost no one can speak English, but the friendly atmosphere makes it easy and you’ll feel like you’re shopping with the Vietnamese side by side.
+This is the cheapest grocery shopping you can do in Hoi An.
+You’ll be able to buy all sorts of fruit, vegetables, fresh seafood (early morning and at around 4 pm), meat and poultry.
+The local experience comes at the price of you having to pantomime your way through your shopping.
+Almost no one here can speak English.
+However, the friendly atmosphere makes it easy and you’ll feel like you’re shopping side by side with the Vietnamese.

-If you head here at lunchtime, you’ll have to wake up the napping vendors to buy something or interrupt their card games, but it’s a great time to eat delicious, cheap food at the stalls and enjoy fresh smoothies (Sinh To) while watching life go by.
-There are three restaurants selling rice with different toppings which will fill your stomach for less than 30,000 VND (1.50 USD).
+If you head here at lunchtime, you’ll have to wake up the napping vendors to buy something or interrupt their card games.
+However, it’s a great time to eat delicious, cheap food at the stalls and enjoy fresh smoothies (Sinh To) while watching life go by.
+There are three restaurants selling rice with different toppings which will fill your stomach for less than 30,000 VND (1.30 USD).
 Arrive before 1 pm to make sure the food hasn’t run out—and then drink one of the best cà phê sữa đá in town.
-For 10,000 VND (.50c USD), miss Tam (look for the red letters “Tam” on the glass of the stall overlooking the street) will give you a blend of three different types of coffee beans with a dash of condensed milk on top of a few ice cubes.
+For 10,000 VND (.40c USD), Miss Tam (look for the red letters “Tam” on the glass of the stall overlooking the street) will give you a blend of three different types of coffee beans with a dash of condensed milk on top of a few ice cubes.

 Night owls, this is your market!
 No, you won’t find any fruits or vegetables to buy, but you’re probably not looking for that this late, right?

-Located in An Hoi island, in front of Hoi An’s Old Town, dozens of vendors will set up their stalls from 5 pm until 11 pm along Nguyen Hoang St, from one side of the island to the next.
-Motorbikes are not allowed so you can walk untroubled along the 300-metre stretch of stalls, but we’re telling you, it won’t be a peaceful or quiet night out.
+The official Hoi An Night Market is located on An Hoi island, in front of Hoi An’s Old Town.
+Dozens of vendors will set up their stalls from 5 pm until 11 pm along Nguyen Hoang St, from one side of the island to the next.
+Motorbikes are not allowed so you can walk untroubled along the 300-metre stretch of stalls.
+But we’re telling you, it won’t be a peaceful or quiet night out!

-Hoi An’s Night Market is one of the most popular ones, and when the sun goes down, and the lanterns light up, the tourists—mainly asians—will fill its aisles.
-You can mostly find touristy souvenirs such as fans, magnets and dreamcatchers which won’t vary too much from stall to stall, and the prices will be very elevated, so be sure to start your bargaining halfway what they say from the start.
+Hoi An’s Night Market is one of the most popular ones.
+When the sun goes down, and the lanterns light up, the tourists—mainly Asians—will fill its aisles.
+You can mostly find touristy souvenirs such as fans, magnets and dreamcatchers.
+Items won’t vary too much from stall to stall, and the prices are very elevated.
+So be sure to start bargaining at the halfway mark from the start.

 So, why would you go then?
 For the food!
 There are dozens of streetcars with smoothies, Bánh Mì, Bánh Xèo, Banana Pancakes, ice cream rolls, and more!
 Walk in the middle of the action while snacking on delicious food and people watch all the tourist and insistent vendors.
 With a full stomach, you’ll surely have a good time in all the madness.

 After you walk back and forth the whole Night Market, make a stop at Bellville to enjoy some live music.
-You can also choose to end your night at any of the near pubs and restaurants for a fancier dinner or drinks, many of which have a rooftop terrace for you to enjoy the views of Hoi An’s Old Town and the Thu Bon River.
+You can also choose to end your night at any of the near bars and restaurants for a fancier dinner or drinks.
+Many of which have a rooftop terrace for you to enjoy the views of Hoi An’s Old Town and the Thu Bon River.

-Every city hides secrets in between its streets, and if you roam around Hoi An, you’ll surely find gems.
-The following markets are not as known as the previously described, making them a treat for the eyes of the off the beaten track travellers.
-There’s not much difference to them from the other markets, but if you’re around the area, they are an entertaining option to explore, with a more authentic Vietnamese flare and lower prices than the locations more frequented by foreigners.
+Every city hides secrets in between its streets, and roaming around Hoi An, you’ll surely find gems.
+The following markets are not as well known as the previously described.
+Therefore making them a treat for the eyes of the off the beaten track travellers.
+There’s not much difference to them from the other markets.
+But if you’re around the area, they are an entertaining option to explore.
+They have a more authentic Vietnamese flare and lower prices than the locations more frequented by foreigners.

 Cho Thanh Ha – The Fish Market

-Wake up at sunrise and head your way to the pottery village following the Thu Bon River upstream to find one of the most entertaining scenes in your trip to Vietnam.
-The fishermen bring their catches of the night to this wet market where women organise it, prepare it and sell it in industrial quantities to the restaurant owners of Hoi An.
+Wake up at sunrise and make your way to the pottery village.
+Follow the Thu Bon River upstream and find one of the most entertaining scenes of your trip to Vietnam.
+Fishermen bring their night’s catches to this wet market where women organise it, prepare it and sell it in industrial quantities to Hoi An’s restaurant owners.

 Unless you’re hosting a family of 20, buying fish here is not worth the effort.
 The true reason why you should head to this market is to watch the most aggressive way of shopping you’ll ever see.
-The shouting, the mad expressions, the taking fish off the client’s hands and the shoving of mollusc by force into their bags are normal ways of behaving and is a spectacle that will surely leave you astonished.
+The shouting, and the mad expressions.
+The taking fish off the client’s hands and the shoving of mollusc by force into their bags are normal ways of behaving.
+It is a spectacle that will surely leave you astonished.

-The market loses its energy by 7 am, so you’ll have to rise early for this one if you want to see more than just women counting bills and writing numbers in the sea smell atmosphere.
-During the rest of the day, you can find fruits, vegetables and other produce next to where the wet market was set, making it a nice stop to buy some snacks on your way to Cam Kim.
+The market loses its energy by 7 am, so you’ll have to rise early for this one.
+Especially if you want to see more than just women counting bills and writing numbers in the sea smell atmosphere.
+During the rest of the day, you can find fruit, vegetables and other produce next to where the wet market was set.
+Making for a nice stop to buy snacks on your way to Cam Kim.

-Hidden Hint: Everyone is wearing boots, so wear closed shoes that you can stain with fishy water or use sandals but be prepared to get dirty.
+Hidden Hint: Everyone wears boots, so wear closed shoes that you can stain with fishy water or wear sandals.
+But be prepared they’ll get dirty!

 Chợ An Bang – The Beach Market

-Active only from 5 am until 9 am, An Bang Market is close to the beach of the same name and supplies the villagers from around it.
+Active only from 5 am until 9 am, An Bang Market is close to An Bang Beach supplying the villagers from around it.
 If you’re coming from town through Hai Bà Trưng, turn left at the traffic light, go further for 300 metres and take the first right till almost the end of the street.
-You’ll find An Bang Market to your left, with local eateries and women selling fruits and vegetables at the entrance.
-Walk a bit further in the direction of the beach, and you’ll find fresh off the ocean seafood and women cleaning and preparing the fish for display.
+You’ll find An Bang Market to your left.
+At the entrance, there are local eateries and women selling fruit and vegetables.
+Walk a bit further in the direction of the beach, and you’ll find fresh off the ocean seafood and women cleaning and preparing fish for display.

-You’ll receive quite a few looks as you’ll probably be the only foreigner in the market, but everyone is friendly, and you’ll be able to mix and interact with the locals without them being as pushy as in other markets.
+You might get quite a few looks as it’s likely you’ll be the only foreigner in the market.
+However everyone is friendly, and you can mix and interact with the locals, without them being as pushy as in other markets.

-Hoi An’s charm and licence lie in its markets so a visit to this UNESCO World Heritage Site won’t be complete without a visit to at least two of them.
-People watch your eyes out and fill your tummy with local food at the popular Hoi An Central Market, buy your groceries like a Vietnamese and enjoy the relaxed vibe of the cheaper Ba Le and Tiger Markets and end your day eating street food at the Night Market to round up an amazing journey to Hoi An.
+Hoi An’s charm and licence lie in its markets.
+Therefore a visit to this UNESCO World Heritage Site won’t be complete without a visit to at least two of them.
+People watch your eyes out and fill your tummy with local food at the popular Hoi An Central Market.
+Buy your groceries like a Vietnamese and enjoy the relaxed vibe of the cheaper Ba Le and Tiger Markets.
+Then end your day eating street food at the Night Market rounding up an amazing journey to Hoi An.